-In 2016, AWQM was conducted monthly at fifteen locations (weekly at Lockport) on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix A on the enclosed CD).
+In 2017, AWQM was conducted monthly at fifteen locations (weekly at Lockport) on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix A on the enclosed CD).
 A spreadsheet containing the water quality data generated from this monitoring is submitted as Attachment 1 on the enclosed CD.

 The CAWS Use Attainability Analysis (IPCB Rulemaking R08-009) resulted in more stringent water quality standards for the CAWS, effective July 1, 2015, based on new CAWS A and CAWS B Aquatic Life Use designations.
 The CAWS exhibited high compliance with water quality standards.
-Of the parameters analyzed that had applicable water quality standards, only dissolved oxygen (DO), fecal coliform, and low-level mercury (human health criteria) were exceeded more than once at any station.
+Of the parameters analyzed that had applicable water quality standards, only dissolved oxygen (DO), fecal coliform, and low-level mercury (human health criteria) were exceeded at any station.

-In 2016, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix B on the enclosed CD).
+In 2017, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix B on the enclosed CD).
 A spreadsheet containing the hourly dissolved oxygen data generated from this monitoring is submitted as Attachment 2 on the enclosed CD.
+A report entitled "Continuous Dissolved Oxygen Monitoring in the Chicago Area Waterways During 2016" was released in 2017 and is included as Appendix C on the enclosed CD.